Safe Money Places

 DISCLAIMERS

-If you have an questions or concerns, please contact us at 1-877-844-0900 OR contact us by filling out our form.
+If you have any questions or concerns, please contact us at 1-877-844-0900 OR contact us by filling out our form.

-Raymond J. Ohlson, CLU, CRC, is the CEO of SMP International LLC which owns safemoneyplaces.com.
-Mr. Ohlson is a licensed insurance agent in all states with the exception of New York.
+The Ohlson Group Inc, and or Joseph R. Ohlson LUTCF is licensed to do business in all states except New York.
 If you request information, regarding a product or service, you may be contacted by a life insurance agent licensed in your state.

 Privacy Policy